BroadcomMFD/code4z/README.md

 # Code4z

-Mainframe starter pack for Developers working with z/OS applications. **GET IRD OF THIS SENTENCE / COME UP WITH BETTER INTRO**
+Mainframe starter pack for Developers working with z/OS applications. **GET RID OF THIS SENTENCE / COME UP WITH BETTER INTRO**

  Code4z offers mainframe application developers a modern, familiar and seamless experience.